ayush03b/DVA-C02/README.md

   - Enhanced monitoring with CloudWatch Lambda Insights
 - SAM CLI allows you to locally invoke and test Lambda functions before deploying to AWS.
 - Running locally with SAM CLI does not trigger a real AWS invocation, so no Lambda charge occurs.
+- Lambda must return successfully; otherwise, the same messages will be reprocessed until deleted or DLQ triggered.

 ## API Gateway